Tyrol: Middle Ages

 Most of Tyrol came under the control of the Duchy of Bavaria (created c.
 555).
 The southern parts, including Bolzano, Salorno, and the right bank of the Adige (including Eppan and Kaltern) remained under the Lombards.
 Tyrol was Christianized through the bishoprics of Brixen and Triento.
-The frontier remained the same though Carolingian and Ottonian times.
-The area was subject to Stammensgerechte (Ancient Germanic laws), such as Lex Romana Curiensis, Lex Alamannorum, Lex Baiuvariorum and Leges Langobardorum.
+The frontier remained the same through Carolingian and Ottonian times.
+The area was subject to Stammesrechte (Ancient Germanic laws), such as Lex Romana Curiensis, Lex Alamannorum, Lex Baiuvariorum and Leges Langobardorum.

 In 1027, Emperor Conrad II, in order to secure the important route through the Brenner Pass, allotted the left bank of the Adige (from Lana to Mezzocorona) to the Duchy of Bavaria.
 During the 12th century, the local nobility went further: they built Tyrol Castle in the modern comune of Tirol in South Tyrol, near modern Merano; and around 1140, established the County of Tyrol as a state within the Holy Roman Empire.

 The Counts of Tyrol were at first Vogt (underlords) subject to the Bishoprics of Brixen and Triento; but they had other ideas.
 They expanded their holdings at those bishoprics' expense.
 They displaced competing nobles like the House of Eppan, and declared their independence from the Duchy of Bavaria; though not without dispute.
 In 1228, they conceded the Saalforste to the House of Wittelsbach, rulers of Bavaria; as a result, that area remains part of Bavaria to this day.

 In 1253, rulership of the County passed by inheritance to the Meinhardiner family.
 In 1335, the last male heir to the Meinhardiner lands, Henry of Bohemia, died.
 His daughter, Margaret, thereupon became Countess of Tyrol; but her title was in doubt because of different laws in different lands as to what a woman could or could not inherit.
 She navigated her way between the competing claims of the Houses of Wittelsbach, Luxembourg and Habsburg by, in 1342, marrying Louis of Wittelsbach.
 Louis died in 1361.
 Margaret died in 1369, and bequeathed Tyrol to Rudolf of Habsburg.
 The various dynastic squabbles were resolved that same year by the Treaty of Schärding, under which (for suitable compensation) the Wittelsbachs agreed to relinquish their claims to Tyrol in favour of the Habsburgs.

 When the Habsburgs took control of Tyrol, it had roughly its modern size.
 However, the Unterinntal downstream from Schwaz still belonged to Bavaria; the Zillertal and Brixental to Salzburg; Brixen and the Pustertal were episcopal territories, or part of the County of Gorizia.
 On the other hand, the Montafon and the Unterengadin were Tyrolean.

 Tyrol was of great strategic importance to the Habsburgs.
 It controlled several important Alpine passes.
 It connected their landholdings in Further Austria.
 In 1406, as the Habsburg lands were split up by inheritance, Tyrol once again became a separate entity (a Landstand), in which the greater landowners had the right to be consulted (Mitspracherecht).
 During a confusing succession of events, in 1420 Frederick IV, Duke of Austria moved the capital of Tyrol from Meran to Innsbruck, and Meran lost its earlier importance.